tylertitsworth/5th-age-srd/Classes/Druid.md

 **Attack:** Strength OR Dexterity + Level vs. AC

-_Natural Even Hit:_ 1d10 damage per level + Strength or Dexterity damage
+_Natural Even Hit:_ LEVELd10 + Strength or Dexterity damage

-_Natural Odd Hit:_ 1d6 damage per level + Strength or Dexterity damage
+_Natural Odd Hit:_ LEVELd6 + Strength or Dexterity damage

 **Miss:** Repeat the attack against the same or a different target.
 This second attack has no miss effect.